JavaScript API reference

 Number

 Chat widget height in px, default is 600.
 The minimum value is 300.
-You can also change the height using setChatHeight method.
+You can also change the height using the setChatHeight method.

 Example: